USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 -   Community Sensor Model Bundle Adjustment (Lead: J. Maple)

--   Contract NASA AMES to implement these same camera models in AMES Stereo Pipeline both to test this standard outside of Astrogeology and to help promote this standard across the community (Lead: T.
+-   Contract NASA Ames to implement these same camera models in Ames Stereo Pipeline both to test this standard outside of Astrogeology and to help promote this standard across the community (Lead: T.
     Hare).